einfra logoDocumentation

 b) Once you finish uploading DO NOT FORGET to save the record.

-2. In case your record has relating publication/paper with DOI identificator you can attach this paper to your record.
+2. In case your record has a related publication/paper with DOI identificator, you can attach this paper to your record.

 a) Currently you cannot attach other types of documents.